4th Marine Regiment: Okinawa

 In 1972 the 4th Marines were sent to Okinawa to serve as part of the 3rd Marine Division.
 Except for operational deployments, the 4th Marines have served in Okinawa through 2019.

 Gulf War

-During the Gulf War (1990 to 1991) 2nd Battalion, 4th Marines was attached to the 8th Marines as part of the 2nd Marine Division.
+During the Gulf War (1990 to 1991) HQ Co deployed to Saudi Arabia as RCT-4.
+Initially assigned as Rear Area Security for I MEF at the port of Al Jubayl, in January of 1991 HQ Co along with 2nd Battalion, 7th Marines and 3rd Battalion, 7th Marines were designated as Task Force Grizzly.
+Commanded by Colonel James Fulks, TF Grizzly were the first Coalition Forces to Cross the Border into Kuwait.
+TF Grizzly eventually took Al Jaber Airfield in Kuwait.
+2nd Battalion, 4th Marines was attached to the 8th Marines as part of the 2nd Marine Division.
 In March 1991 it participated in the Liberation of Kuwait as part of Operation Desert Storm.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the appropriate ribbon of the awarded unit citation.
 4th Marines have been awarded the following: